Germany's Maas: Libya's General Hifter willing to adopt cease-fire | DW | 16.01.2020

 The German foreign minister flew to Benghazi on short notice to persuade Libya's rival leaders to join a peace summit in Berlin.
-Germany has invited a dozen world leaders and the UN for talks on Sunday.
+"It is a good message that he is willing to keep to the ceasefire," said Chancellor Merkel.

 German Foreign Minister Heiko Maas on Wednesday said Libya's General Khalifa Hifter has agreed in principle to a cease-fire in the country.